Nicolas-Bisoffi/qonto-skill-test/src/README.md

 The sub-folders should be used as follows:

-- `dao`: data access functions
 - `data`: data processing-related functions
 - `features`: feature-related functions, for example, functions to create features from processed data
 - `models`: model-related functions
-- `visualizations`: functions to produce visualizations
-- `utils`: utility functions that are helpful in the project

 Main functions are imported in the `src/__init__.py` script.